 It is important to get the perfect measurements prior to ordering your splashback, to avoid any issues occurring when fitting.
 To make things easier for you, here’s our step by step guide to help you achieve the perfect fit.

 1. If you have any obstacles such as kitchen cupboards or extractor fans, take more than one measurement as you can not rely on obstacles always being 100% level.
 We then recommend using the shortest measurement of the two.

-2. You must also take into account expansion for both glass and acrylic splashbacks, this is the reason why we recommend using the shortest measurement.
+2. You must also take into account expansion, this is the reason why we recommend using the shortest measurement.
 If the splashback is a tight fit then this will make it expand and crack with heat.
 We advise a 2mm heat expansion gap, this is deducted from each edge that the splashback meets an object or wall.

 3. When fitting, spacers can be used to give the correct positioning on each edge.
 Once the sealant has dried and the splashback has been properly fitted, simply remove the spacers and apply the appropriate sealant along the gap.

 a.
 If 2 panels are being joined together leave a 4mm gap between the two when fitting.

 b.
 If you are fitting a splashback that will need to feature corners, we advise that your measurements leave approximately 2mm per panel for expansion and also deduct the thickness of one panel (approx 5mm for acrylic and 6mm for glass) where they intercept at the corner.
 The gap where the two panels meet can then be silicone sealed after fitting.